 Pursuant to 27A O.S.
-Section 2-7-104, the Executive Director has created the Land Protection Division ("LPD") to be responsible for implementing the State Program.
-The LPD is staffed with personnel that have the technical background and expertise to effectively implement the provisions of the State program subtitle C Hazardous Waste Management program.
+Section 2-7-104, the Executive Director has created the Land Protection Division (LPD) to be responsible for implementing the State Program.
+The LPD is staffed with personnel that have the technical background and expertise to effectively implement the provisions of the State program Subtitle C Hazardous waste management program.

-G. What changes are we approving with today's action?
+G. What changes are we authorizing with this action?

-On March 26, 2010, and January 11, 2011, the State of Oklahoma submitted final complete program applications, seeking authorization of their changes in accordance with 40 CFR 271.21.
-We now make an immediate final decision, subject to receipt of written comments that oppose this action that the State of Oklahoma's hazardous waste program revision satisfies all of the requirements necessary to qualify for final authorization.
-The State of Oklahoma revisions consist of regulations which specifically govern Federal Hazardous Waste revisions promulgated from July 1, 2007 through December 31, 2008 (RCRA Cluster XVIII and Checklist 220 in RCRA Cluster XIX).
-Oklahoma requirements are included in a chart with this document.
+On November 1, 2015, the ODEQ submitted final complete program applications seeking authorization of their changes in accordance with 40 CFR 271.21.
+We now make an immediate final decision, subject to receipt of written comments that oppose this action that the ODEQ's hazardous waste program revision satisfies all of the requirements necessary to qualify for final authorization.
+The ODEQ revisions consist of regulations which specifically govern Federal hazardous waste revisions promulgated between July 1, 2013 through June 30, 2014 (RCRA Cluster XXIII).
+The ODEQ requirements are included in a chart within this document.